 Apart from the local celebrations like San Juan (Midsummers Eve), Marbella also has an annual Carnival that takes place in February.
 People of all ages and nationalities participate in songs dances and processions.

 In June Marbella arranges a City Fair - Feria de San Bernabé.
-The celebrations last for about a week with all the elements that are essential for an Andalucian fair - wine, food, dance and women dressed in Flamenco dresses clapping to the rythm of the music.
+The celebrations last for about a week with all the elements that are essential for an Andalusian fair - wine, food, dance and women dressed in Flamenco dresses clapping to the rhythm of the music.

 Marbella is also home of some annual concerts and music festivals - for instance: